-With the warm weather here, it’s a thrill to shed those heavy layers and throw on a pretty spring dress.
+With the warm weather here, it’s a thrill to shed those heavy layers and throw on a pretty dress.
 But with so many choices out there, how do you know which dress is best?

 1. The Sheath Dress